Two Fronts

 “Still moving.
 Slow.”

 The mount was where fabricated structure met carved rock, and everything wrong with the station was concentrated here.
-Thermal contraction pulling one way.
-The module’s mass pushing another.
+The rock cooling unevenly, vacuum temperature on the forward side and habitable on the aft, eight hundred meters of carbonaceous stone contracting at different rates along its length, and the mounting surface underneath the module shifting as the internal stresses redistributed.
 The patch on the seal between them taking load it was never meant to carry.
 Lev pulled up the structural schematic on his portable.
 The remaining bolts, the strap anchors, the shim, the rate of displacement.
 It would hold.
 He didn’t know for how long.

 Someone had scratched a mark into the rock face behind the mount.
 A line, maybe a measurement reference from the original construction.
 He looked at it and then he was looking at the schematic again.

-They’d been working for forty minutes when the pressure alarm went.
+They’d been at it for forty minutes when the pressure alarm went.

 Not this section.
 Adjacent.
 Section four, one compartment aft.
 The alarm was a steady tone, not the rapid pulse of blowout.
 Slow leak.
 Another seal failing from the same thermal stress that was pulling the mount apart.